Mirrormont Water: Close to the Best in the World

 Water quality report for 2016 is at http://www.wawater.com/2016/552501.pdf

 Mirrormont water is considered groundwater.
 It comes mainly from four wells from one aquifer, ranging in depth from 224 to 285 feet, and a 461-ft deep well.
-Water is pumped from the well site on 260th Ave SE to two storage tanks on SE 152nd, and then gravity brings it to most of our homes.
+Water is pumped from the well site to two storage tanks, and then gravity brings it to most of our homes.
 For homes close to the water tanks, booster pumps re-pump the water from the tanks to increase water pressure to those homes.
 Mirrormont water is not treated – no chlorination, filtration, or pH adjustment.
 Our wells are tested for nitrates, copper, lead, and coliform bacteria.
 However, during periods of low demand, these two well-storage tanks can receive excess water from the chlorinated spring source tank, so low levels of chlorine may be occasionally detected.

 Sources of contamination come from fertilizer use, leaching from septic tanks, sewage, corrosion of household plumbing systems, and erosion of natural deposits.
 Coliform are non-fecal bacteria that are naturally present in the environment; their presence in water is an indication that potentially harmful bacteria may be present.
 It is important for residents to refrain from dumping paint, household cleaners, solvents, motor oil, gasoline, antifreeze or similar fluids into septic systems or onto the ground.
 Also limit use of fertilizers, herbicides and pesticides, and do not dump or bury garbage in the ground.

-Homes along Tiger Mountain Road receive their water from Tiger Mountain spring, and chlorine is added at their tank on SE 163rd Place for disinfection due to potential influence by surface water.
+Homes along Tiger Mountain Road receive their water from Tiger Mountain spring, and chlorine is added to that tank for disinfection due to potential influence by surface water.